 What is Casting and Splinting?

-Casts are a form of external immobilization, custom-made to conform to the injured extremity or entire body of the canine.
+Casts are a form of external immobilization, custom-made to conform to the injured extremity of the canine.
 The casts lie in close contact with the skin, made of several layers of padding and plaster.
 However, other materials may be used to create a cast, including polyurethane-impregnated cotton-polyester, fiberglass, or thermal plastics.

 A splint is a rigid material used to aid in immobilization and support of a not yet set bone.
 The same materials used to construct casts can be used in splint creation, but thermal plastic is commonly used as it possesses the ability for reuse.
 Ready-made splints of aluminum or plastic are also commonly used for fractures, and are easily applied.